pesterhazy/presumably/posts/reagent.md

 ## Building a table

-This first installation tackles a simple question: how to build a table with Reagent.
+In this first post, we'll answer a simple question: how to build a table with Reagent.
 React requires tables to be properly structured, including thead and tbody elements, so we know what the hiccup representation of the DOM should look like: